 Here're some tips on travel

 Too late for this posting, I know, but for future readers, there are comfortable long-distance buses from Johannesburg (choice of departures: from the Jo'burg Tambo airport [Flight Connect, see https://www.facebook.com/flightconnectbw] or the Jo'burg Park (bus) Station in the city center [InterCape, see http://www.intercape.co.za) to Gaborone (6 hours including border crossing, USD $30, March 2014).
-Then you can take another bus from Gabs to Maun (~9 hours). over 3 years agoAnswered by Bobbi via WorldNomads.com
+Then you can take another bus from Gabs to Maun (~9 hours). about 5 years agoAnswered by Bobbi via WorldNomads.com